epsilon537/boxlambda/docs/test-build-dfx.md

 Insert the SD Card in BoxLambda's MicroSD card slot.

 ---
-As an aside, instead of copying the files to an SD Card mounted on your PC and then moving the SD Card to BoxLambda, you can leave a card inserted into BoxLambda's SD Card slot and transfer the files using the Ymodem protocol.
+Alternatively, instead of copying the files to an SD Card mounted on your PC and then moving the SD Card to BoxLambda, you can leave a card inserted into BoxLambda's SD Card slot and transfer the files using the Ymodem protocol.
 To do that, enter the following command on the CLI:

 ```
 ymodem_rx <filename>